NoraOdel/dash.live.medianrtt/README.md

        about Ripe-Atlas probes

    * These files will be continuously deleted, this can be changed in the script.
-   * Changing this is NOT recommended since 3 files are created every 4 seconds --> A LOT OF FILES
+   * Changing this is NOT recommended since 3 files are created every 4 seconds if renderlive.py is run --> A LOT OF FILES

+   * MeasurementIDs file consisting of measurementIDs and connecting NameServers